Entanglement dynamics from universal low-lying modes: Late-time saturation value

+where \be \rho^{\rm (eq)} = \sum_m \Tr[Q_m^{\dagger}\rho_0] Q_m \, . \ee $\ket{\rho^{(\rm eq)}, \sigma}$ is defined as in \eqref{o15}.
+See Appendix \ref{app:eq} for details of the derivation.
+It is natural to think of $\rho^{\rm (eq)}$ defined above as an equilibrium density matrix which coarse-grains over all details of $\rho_0$ other than the information about the conserved charges.
+We discuss an explicit example in Appendix \ref{app:eq} for the case where the time-evolution has a $U(1)$ symmetry, which makes this interpretation clearer.
 It was previously argued in the context of general chaotic quantum many-body systems in \cite{eq_approx} that the expression \eqref{eqa_mt} gives the saturation value of the $n$-th Renyi entropy in an equilibrated pure state which macroscopically resembles some equilibrium state $\rho^{\rm (eq)}$.
 The Brownian models we consider in this work provide one explicit confirmation of this general argument, with a precise form of $\rho^{\rm (eq)}$ given by \eqref{rho_eq_mt}.
 The general properties of the expression \eqref{eqa_mt} are discussed in \cite{eq_approx}.
 In particular, the sum over permutations ensures that the $n$-th Renyi entropy in $R$ is equal to that in $\bar R$ at late times, as required by the unitarity of the dynamics.
 In the thermodynamic limit, it is explained in \cite{eq_approx} that the dominant permutation in \eqref{eqa_mt} is always either $\sigma=e$ or $\sigma = \eta$, leading to the physically expected result in \eqref{page}.